 That’s why we were excited to be given the opportunity to work with Universal Orlando Resort.
 Flights, accommodations, meals, park tickets, activities and goodie bags were provided.

 It was so much fun and a trip well never forget!

 Bright and early Thursday morning we packed Kora & Logan up in the car and headed for the airport.
 We kept the trip a secret the entire time and they didn’t know anything about it until we pulled up to the airport.
-Once we told them they were so excited they jumped up and down did a few spins, twists and turns, and shouted, “Yes!”
+Once we told them we were going to Universal Orlando Resort, they were so excited they jumped up and down did a few spins, twists and turns, and shouted, “Yes!”

 We stayed at the Loews Royal Pacific Resort.
 It is gorgeous!
 The resort has a tropical island theme infused with history of the Royal Pacific.
 The room decor was lovely, the pool was incredible, and the grounds truly transported us to the island life.
 I enjoyed our stay here so much that I can’t wait to return one day and highly recommend it to anyone looking for a place to stay in the area.